What Do You Need to Have Ready Before Bunny Comes Home?

 1. Cage or pen.
 Bunny needs a safe, secure place to live.
 Do you have a cage that will provide ample space for him to stretch out and be comfy?
 For a pet bunny, we love the Living World Deluxe Pet Habitat in the X-Large size.
 It has a solid bottom, so is sure to be gentle on bunny feet and hocks.
 We line ours with a soft bath towel, which is absorbent, easy to wash, and readily available.

 If you prefer a wire bottomed cage, the Luxury rabbit cages from Martin's Cages (we like the largest size) are a good choice.
-We line the litter tray with a washable bed pad (available on Amazon).
-When it's time to clean the cage, simply remove the pad (carefully, so all those poo balls don't roll off!), take it outside to shake it off, and pop the pad into the washer.
+We line the litter tray with a washable piece of fleece.
+When it's time to clean the cage, simply remove the fleece (carefully, so all those poo balls don't roll off!), take it outside to shake it off, and pop the fleece into the washer.
 Easy Peasy.

 2. Food.
 Your bunny will come with a small transitional bag of Sherwood Pet Health Baby Rabbit food in case you decide to switch brands, but you will definitely need a supply of your food of choice available.
 If you stick with Sherwood, you will need a small bag of the Baby Rabbit food to last until your bunny reaches the 12 week old mark.
 At that point it is safe to transition bunny over to the Adult Rabbit Food.
 Please be aware that the only treat safe for baby bunnies' delicate digestive system is rolled oats.
 No other treats should be given to a baby bunny until it is six months old.